Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 ## Show or Hide Softkey Window

-To show or hide softkey service window when your applications's window is activated, call the following functions:
+To show or hide Softkey service window when your application's window is activated, call the following functions:

 ```
    int ret;